binhnt03/dl2025/README.md

 USTH Deep Learning 2025
 ==========================

-* Your name here
+* Student name: Nguyen Thanh Binh
-* YOUR ID HERE IF YOU ARE DAT
+* YOUR ID HERE IF YOU ARE DAT: I AM NOT DAT!